 - Wellness programs reduce employee absenteeism and therefore support productivity.

-- Employees in wellness programs are more likely to see to a doctor before a condition gets so bad they must go to emergency (notably, this reduces healthcare costs).
+- Employees in wellness programs are more likely to see a doctor before a condition gets so bad they must go to emergency (notably, this reduces healthcare costs).

 - Employees who are healthier have more energy and are more productive.